CONCURRENT SESSIONS

 Sonja Schrepfer, MD, PhD, Sana Biotechnology, USA

-• This session focuses on the latest advancements in immunotherapy, emphasizing the development of an enhanced immune system.
-We will explore cutting-edge innovations in design and development, targeting a range of conditions from solid tumors and metabolic dysfunction to fibrosis and autoimmune diseases.
-The session will include discussions on the use of CAR T cells, pluripotent stem cell-derived-macrophages and natural killer (NK) cells, all of which are currently undergoing clinical trials.
-Additionally, we will cover the concepts of hypoimmune cells and the immune privilege of transplanted cells.
+This session will highlight the latest advancements in immunotherapy, focusing on developing an enhanced immune system to target a range of conditions like solid tumors, metabolic dysfunction, fibrosis and autoimmune diseases.
+We will explore innovations in CAR T cells, pluripotent stem cell-derived-macrophages and natural killer (NK) cells, all currently in clinical trials.
+Additionally, the session will discuss hypoimmune cells and the immune privilege of transplanted cells.

 Clinical Translation of Bioengineered Tissue-based Therapeutics